WILDFIRE RISK ASSESSMENT OF THE WILDLAND-URBAN INTERFACE

 The program is co-sponsored by the USDA Forest Service, the US Department of the Interior, and the National Association of State Foresters.

-To save lives and property from wilfire, NFPA’s Firewise Comunities program teaches people how to adapt to living with wilfire and encourages neighbors to work together and take action now to prevent losses.
+To save lives and property from wildfire, NFPA’s Firewise Comunities program teaches people how to adapt to living with wilfire and encourages neighbors to work together and take action now to prevent losses.
 We all have a role to play in protecting ourselves and each other from the risk of wildfire.

 Please click HERE to view Firewise Communities videos, including: